 Cable Donkey Kickback

 The Cable Donkey Kickback is an isolation exercise performed on a cable machine, designed to focus on hip extension through a fixed line of resistance.
-The cable setup allows for consistent load throughout the movement, making it easier to maintain control compared to free-weight alternatives.
+The cable setup provides consistent load throughout the entire range of motion, making it easier to maintain tension on the glutes compared to free-weight alternatives where gravity limits the resistance curve.

-Cable Donkey Kickback fits well into hypertrophy-focused training, accessory work after compound lifts, or programs where controlled glute activation is a priority.
-It is especially useful for adding volume to the glutes without placing significant load on the lower back or other joints.
+Cable Donkey Kickbacks fit well into hypertrophy-focused training, accessory work after compound lifts, or programs where controlled glute activation is a priority.
+Superimposed resistance during hip extension movements can further enhance hamstring and glute engagement beyond bodyweight alone (Aguilera-Castells et al., 2021).
+The exercise adds targeted glute volume without placing significant load on the lower back or other joints.

 - Attach an ankle cuff to a low cable pulley and secure it around your ankle, then position yourself on all fours facing away from the cable machine with your hands directly under your shoulders and knees under your hips.